Amanat (political party): Amanat Media Group

-The Amanat Media Group, originally established as Nur Media on 25 November 2008 by the Amanat party, is one of Kazakhstan’s largest media companies.
-Initially founded in partnership with the Samruk-Kazyna fund, the company has grown to manage various media assets, including Astana TV, Aiqyn, Liter, Türkistan newspapers, and NS and ORDA FM radio stations.
-With a team of 400 journalists working nationwide, the group focuses on expanding its media presence while producing exclusive and relevant content.
+The Amanat Media Group, originally established as Nur Media on 25 November 2008 by the Amanat party, was one of Kazakhstan's largest media companies.
+Initially founded in partnership with the Samruk-Kazyna fund, the company grew to manage various media assets, including Astana TV, Aiqyn, Liter, Türkistan newspapers, and NS and ORDA FM radio stations.
+With a team of 400 journalists working nationwide, the group focused on expanding its media presence while producing exclusive and relevant content.

 Institute of Public Policy

-The Institute of Public Policy, established in June 2016, serves as an analytical center for the Amanat party.
-It conducts research on socio-political and economic trends, monitors public sentiment, and assesses the effectiveness of government agencies in implementing strategic initiatives.
-The E-Analytics system supports nationwide sociological research, enhancing data-driven decision-making.
-The institute also facilitates feedback between the state, the party, and the public, while providing expert analysis for party activities.
-Committed to openness, objectivity, and practicality, it aims to be a key source of analytical insights and innovative policy approaches for Amanat.
+The Institute of Public Policy, established in June 2016, served as an analytical center for the Amanat party.
+It conducted research on socio-political and economic trends, monitored public sentiment, and assessed the effectiveness of government agencies in implementing strategic initiatives.
+The E-Analytics system supported nationwide sociological research, enhancing data-driven decision-making.
+The institute also facilitated feedback between the state, the party, and the public, while providing expert analysis for party activities.
+It aimed to be a key source of analytical insights and innovative policy approaches for Amanat.

 Leadership

 Party congress

-The Congress serves as the supreme governing entity of the party; its legitimacy is established when all party branches are represented, with delegates elected primarily at regional branch conferences or, in certain situations, appointed by the chairman during political council meetings; during its sessions, decisions are made by a majority vote encompassing representatives from all party branches, and an extraordinary congress can be called upon the decision of the political council, the chairman, or upon the initiative of a significant majority of regional branches.
+The Congress served as the supreme governing entity of the party; its legitimacy was established when all party branches were represented, with delegates elected primarily at regional branch conferences or, in certain situations, appointed by the chairman during political council meetings; during its sessions, decisions were made by a majority vote encompassing representatives from all party branches, and an extraordinary congress could be called upon the decision of the political council, the chairman, or upon the initiative of a significant majority of regional branches.

-The party congress is mandated to convene at least once every four years, either by the party chairman or the political council.
-It possesses the authoritative mandate to address and resolve all matters concerning the party's operations, with its exclusive purview encompassing pivotal tasks such as the adoption and modification of the party's charter, program, and associated documents; the election and removal of the Party Chairman; the appointment and removal of members from the political council and central control and auditing commission; the endorsement of party members for key political positions and the adjustment of electoral lists; oversight through receiving reports from the political council and the central control and auditing commission on inter-congress activities; the establishment, structure, and dissolution protocols for party governing bodies; endorsement of audit regulations; decisions regarding party reorganization or dissolution; and setting the membership fee structures.
+The party congress was mandated to convene at least once every four years, either by the party chairman or the political council.
+It possessed the authoritative mandate to address and resolve all matters concerning the party's operations, with its exclusive purview encompassing pivotal tasks such as the adoption and modification of the party's charter, program, and associated documents; the election and removal of the Party Chairman; the appointment and removal of members from the political council and central control and auditing commission; the endorsement of party members for key political positions and the adjustment of electoral lists; oversight through receiving reports from the political council and the central control and auditing commission on inter-congress activities; the establishment, structure, and dissolution protocols for party governing bodies; endorsement of audit regulations; decisions regarding party reorganization or dissolution; and setting the membership fee structures.